bkcatton/NeighbourEats/README.md

 3. Seed database with the following command:
 `npm run db:reset`
 4. Start the server with `nodemon index.js`, or `node index.js`
-5. Navigate to /client with `cd client`
+5. In your other terminal window, navigate to /client with `cd client`
 6. Start the client side with the following command:
 `npm start`